cookiescrumbs/test-framework/README.md

 I'd leverage Typescript in the application code and have static types as the foundation of the test pyramid.
 Catching type error at compile time and whilst developing.

 ## Task 2: Create an automated UI level test scenario ##

-Just run `REACT_APP_API_BASE_URL=http://backend:3001 docker-compose run ui-tests npm run test` to run the ui-tests
+Just run `npm run ui-tests` to run the ui-tests

 #### Improvements

 I use the psuedo dev database directly in the ui-tests to assert the expectations are correct.
 Ideally this would be an actual database and not JSON files in a directory.

-Wrap the docker commands in a npm script.
+Created app specific methods for the ui-testing by extending Cypress.

+Used page objects or extend Cypress with methods that encapsulted the CSS selectors used in the tests.

+Not used the UI to setup state for the app tests.

+Added test anchors in the HTML for selelcting elements in the tests

 ## Task 3: Create a CI pipeline

 #### Improvements

-## Development Sandbox

-This repo uses docker-compose to create a development sandbox.

-You can run the whole app in development mode `REACT_APP_API_BASE_URL=http://localhost:3001 docker-compose up` and use it at http://localhost:3000